-Garmin continues to explore new ways to get everyone to wear an activity monitor on their wrist in one way or another.
-The Vivomove HR is the renewal of a range that started with the original Vivomove model.
-This new model continues the same essence: an activity monitor "camouflaged" in a traditional looking analogue watch.
+Garmin continues to explore new ways to make us all wear, in one way or another, an activity tracker on our wrist.
+The Vivomove HR is the renewal of a range that began with the original Vivomove model.
+This new model continues the same essence: an activity tracker "camouflaged" in a traditional-looking analog watch.

-The first model was fully analogue and simply transmitted the activity data to your phone via Bluetooth.
-In the Vivomove HR Garmin has "packaged" inside an analogue watch the Garmin Vivosmart 3including its display and optical pulse sensor.
+The first model was fully analog and simply transmitted activity data to your phone via Bluetooth.
+In the Vivomove HR Garmin has "packed" the wristband into an analog watch.
+Garmin Vivosmart 3including its display and optical pulse sensor.

 This is an important step because the first model was quite simple (it didn't even have an optical pulse sensor), but this new version is much more complete and offers all the plethora of functions that are present in the Vivosmart 3 from which it derives, including the ability to receive notifications from the phone, stress monitoring, counting repetitions in gym exercises, etc.

 I've been trying out Garmin's new activity monitor for a few weeks now and enjoying its classic look on my wrist, but after this test it's time to return it, because it's a borrowed press unit for the occasion, which is a way of telling you that Garmin doesn't offer anything in exchange for a positive review of their product.